 This is a statement that your council and your administering authority must publish, setting out how they have chosen to exercise certain discretions under the L G P S. Other discretions may also be included.
 You may ask your council and your administering authority for the latest copy of their policy statements.

-Primary lifetime allowance protection
+Primary protection

 Primary protection is aimed at protecting benefits earned up to 5 April 2006 for those high earners affected by the introduction of the lifetime allowance from 6 April 2006, ie those whose benefits at 5 April 2006 already had a capital value in excess of the 2006/2007 lifetime allowance of £1.5 million.